 The creative and aesthetic abilities of Spanish colonizers are reflected in many colonial churches in the Philippines.
 This is especially true in Miagao Church – a world-renowned religious structure now included in the UNESCO World Heritage List.

 Other interesting facts I heard about this church.
 Since there was no cement back then, the rocks are glued together using limestone and eggwhites.
 The adobe is made out of silt and clay that can only be found in Miagao; thus its solid rocks give this church a unique warm-yellowish glow.
 The belfry at the left-hand side facing the church is older than the one at the right (way obvious when I saw both sides).
 You’d also notice that these two belfries have dissimilar designs.
 It is because both were commissioned by two different parish priests.
-So the latter priest wanted a piece of the church called as his then!
+So the latter priest wanted a piece of the church for himself then!

 An escapade on the road won’t be complete without the food trip, of course!
-Especially here in Iloilo or in any places in Negros, it is advisable to relish their food stuff.
+Especially here in Iloilo or in any places in Negros, it is advisable to relish their foodstuff.
 “Namit gid” (It’s delicious) is all you can say every time you taste an Ilonggo meal.
 They’re cheap too.
-Plus, fresh fruits, veggies and meat are almost everywhere!
+Plus, fresh fruits, veggies, and meat are almost everywhere!
 And they’re cheaper finds than those in Manila.

 Ang sarap!
 (It’s delicious).
 Since day one, I swear, I just hadn’t stopped eating!
 My first encounter with these foods was all thrilling and satisfying.